Roby retires from international duty

 "I've been fortunate to line up alongside some real enforcers - James Graham, Sam Burgess, Jamie Peacock, Adrian Morley...
 I loved taking the field with players like them."

-England head coach Shaun Warne said he was "gutted" he didn't get the chance to coach Roby while part of the international set-up, but "understands the reason for his decision".
+England head coach Shaun Wane said he was "gutted" he didn't get the chance to coach Roby while part of the international set-up, but "understands the reason for his decision".

 "James is one of those players who consistently delivers exactly what coaches want and he very rarely gets it wrong," Wane said.